PYRENEAN PASSES & SUMMITS

 The Brèche de Roland (2800m) with the option of the Taillon Summit (3144m) provide a challenging day out.
 Leaving your car at 2200m your walk begins in high mountain terrain.
 The Brèche is a huge rectangular cleft in the frontier chain above the Gavarnie Cirque.
 It is spectacular enough in itself, and by passing through it you have the option of climbing to the Taillon summit from Spanish side.

 The Gavarnie Cirque and Piméné Summit.
 Gavarnie is the most well known site in the Central Pyrenees, and is the home of mountaineering in the Pyrenees.
-This walk from Gavarnie village (1300m) takes you high above the cirque to either the Hourquette d’Alans (2430m) or the Piméné Summit (2801m).
-The photo shows the Piméné in a central position in the valley – fabulous views all ways.
+This walk from Gavarnie village (1300m) takes you high above the cirque to either the Hourquette d’Alans (2430m) or the Piméné Summit (2801m) for fabulous views in all directions.
 Option of sleeping in a refuge to shorten the walk.

 The Bernatoire Lake and Peak.
 The drive into the Ossoue Valley is an adventurous start to the day in itself.
-From the Ossoue dam you see up to the Ossoue glacier underneath the Vignemale, and you begin your walk here.
-The Bernatoire Lake sits right on the border and is famous as the route by which Spanish cows cross over at the end of July each summer to graze in French pastures, an exchange that dates back to medieval times.
+From just beneath the Ossoue dam you see up to the Ossoue glacier underneath the Vignemale.
+The Bernatoire Lake sits right on the border and is famous as the route by which Spanish cattle cross over at the end of July each summer to graze in French pastures, an exchange that dates back to medieval times.
 The peak is 300m above and well worth the extra hike.

 Each day we discuss the weather for the coming days, and how you are feeling in order to suggest an appropriate walk for the following day.
 This allows you to adjust your itinerary according to the conditions at the time, how you are feeling and how you have found the previous days walks.